asiloisad/pulsar-autocomplete-sofistik/README.md

 ## Installation

 To install `autocomplete-sofistik` search for [autocomplete-sofistik](https://web.pulsar-edit.dev/packages/autocomplete-sofistik) in the Install pane of the Pulsar settings or run `ppm install autocomplete-sofistik`.
-Alternatively, you can run `ppm install asiloisad/pulsar-autocomplete-sofistik` to install a package directly from the Github repository.
+Alternatively, you can run `ppm install asiloisad/pulsar-autocomplete-sofistik` to install a package directly from the GitHub repository.

 ## Compatibility